Neurocoding/helper-scripts/README.md

-# helper-scripts
+# Helper Scripts

-Just a bunch of useful scripts
+Just a bunch of useful scripts that's been helpful when developing content.